Pac-12 sets Sept. 26 start for 10-game football schedule - WHIZ News

-The Pac-12 on Friday set Sept.
-26 as the start of its 10-game, conference-only football schedule, joining the Southeastern Conference in pushing back its season by nearly a month because of the coronavirus pandemic.
+The Pac-12 set Sept.
+26 as the start date Friday for its 10-game, conference-only football schedule, joining the Southeastern Conference in pushing back its season by three weeks because of the coronavirus pandemic.

-The Pac-12 announced three weeks ago it would eliminate nonconference games to give its 12 member schools a better chance to manage complications and disruptions caused by the health crisis.
-The plan approved by university presidents adds an additional cross-divisional game to each team’s slate and moves the conference championship game back two weeks from Dec.
+The Pac-12 announced July 10 it would eliminate nonconference games to give its 12 member schools a better chance to manage complications and disruptions caused by the health crisis.
+The plan approved by university presidents adds an additional cross-divisional game to each team’s slate, creates two open dates and moves the conference championship game back two weeks from Dec.
 4 to Dec.
 18 or 19.

-The game, originally set to be played for the first time at the new NFL stadium in Las Vegas, will now be hosted by the highest-seeded team.
-The two-year deal with Las Vegas will instead begin in 2021, Commissioner Larry Scott said.
+The title game, originally set to be played for the first time at the new NFL stadium in Las Vegas, will now be hosted by the division winner with the best record.
+The two-year deal with Las Vegas and the Pac-12 will instead begin in 2021, Commissioner Larry Scott said.

-The conference also plans to start the season with a couple of rivalry games usually saved for the end of the season: UCLA will face USC and Arizona meets Arizona State on Sept.
+The conference also plans to start the season with a couple of rivalry games usually saved for the end: USC will play UCLA at the Rose Bowl and Arizona meets Arizona State on Sept.
 26 — if they can play.

-The Pac-12 said the season is to “commence on September 26 (normally Week 4), with the flexibility if necessary to commence on a later date if the situation warrants.”
+“We’ve got two opportunities for each team to potentially reschedule,” Scott said.
+“Or delay the start.
+We realize there are some markets that don’t have the requisite state approval to start (practice) on time.”

 California and Arizona have been among the hardest hit by a surge in COVID-19 cases over the last month.